Skip to main content

 If the Upholstery Bureau should have to cancel classes for any reason, you will be given first notice and your course or remaining classes will be rescheduled for as soon as possible within a 8 week period.
 If the course or class cannot be rescheduled to start within that period, then you will be issued with a Credit Note.
 If a refund is required, you will be refunded 50% of your fee or the remaining weeks of your course, which ever is less.

-Can you leave your project in the workshop while you attend your course?
+Can I leave my project in the workshop while I attend the course?

 Yes – you may store your project in the workshop for the duration of your course.
 There is an additional storage fee payable in class at the start of each term for medium (£65) and larger projects (over 73cm £120).
 Storage for small projects (dining chairs or very small nursing chairs) is included in your course fee.
 To avoid disappointment, you must ensure that the tutor has agreed your project.
 Some students wish to leave their fabric in the workshop once they are at that stage, and that is fine to do so.
 Please label your belongings in a bag and bring a dust sheet to cover your project (old table cloth or sheet).
 Your project and fabric and any personal items are left at your own risk.